diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 })
 ```

-After the logger got set to the application, all NestJS logging output will be handled by our customized logger.
+After the logger got set to the application, all NestJS logging output, will be handled by our customized logger.

 ```typescript
 import { Logger } from '@nestjs/common'